-Finding those pesky international jobs
+Finding those pesky international jobs – here are some ideas.

 General international jobs

 LinkedIn’s job board includes a nicely designed layout, good keyword search tool and a wide variety of advertised jobs.
 Also being able to message directly through InMail makes the process a bit more personable.
 I’ve sometimes found that jobs can be out of date, and be aware of the scams, but useful on the whole.